10 Signs Of A Rebound Relationship To Watch Out For

 Breakups are hard but getting into a rebound love relationship just to get back at your ex or escape your loneliness is not a solution.
 Here’s why rebounds are bad for you:

 1. You are emotionally vulnerable: No matter how strong you are, a break-up could make you emotionally vulnerable.
-And this is the right time for others to enter your life and take advantage of your vulnerability.
+You may also have unresolved feelings from your previous relationship.
+This creates the perfect opportunity for others to enter your life and take advantage of your vulnerability.

 1. You are confused: Breakups are emotionally overwhelming.
 And when you get into a rebound phase, you are not yet ready for a real relationship.
 You may like your new partner, but you still haven’t gotten over your ex.
 It will only leave you confused and clueless about your real feelings for your new partner.